nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Use case ends.

-### Use case: Sort properties
+#### Use case: Delete irrelevant properties

 **MSS:**

-1. User chooses to sort properties by a specified field in a specified order.
+1. User <u>lists properties</u> [(Use case: List properties)](#use-case-list-properties).
+2. User finds properties that are no longer relevant (e.g. already sold).
-2. User executes sort properties command on the currently displayed properties list.
+3. User executes delete command on these properties.
-3. Cobb displays the last-shown property list in a sorted order according to the specified criteria.
+4. Cobb deletes the property and displays updated list of properties.

 Use case ends.

-### Use case: Sort buyers
+#### Use case: Sort buyers

 **MSS:**